Are you interested in becoming a physical therapist?

 Physical therapists are primary care professionals who work in a variety of settings, such as rehabilitation centers, hospitals, community health centers, and private clinics in both rural and urban areas.

-The Master of Physical Therapy program at the University of British Columbia is the only entry-to-practice program in BC and now accepts 120 students over three sites.
+The Master of Physical Therapy program at the University of British Columbia is the only entry-to-practice program in BC and now accepts 140 students over four sites.

 Recent News